Reactive monitoring starts with checking the availability and the response time of vital services such as

 Furthermore, NetCrunch provides Layer-2 topology mapping with additional module Layer 2 Topology Mapping

 NetCrunch allows monitoring the state of Cisco IPSLA operations.
 You can select operations that were previously defined on a Cisco device.
-Operations are grouped by the protocol type.
+The protocol type groups operations.
 You can easily set alerts on status or metrics,

 Read more in the documentation Cisco IP SLA Operations